The Parlour

 The right hand table works for a blanket box, sparklers and marshmallows for the evening, but, if you have a more elaborate table plan you can mix things up and use one of the tables instead.

-A wooden table with purple fabric, small flower vases by a wedding florist, two wooden boxes labeled
+A wooden table with purple fabric, small flower vases by a wedding florist, two wooden boxes labeled "Confetti" and "Cards," and a sign reading "guestbook" set the scene for elegant wedding styling in front of a window.

 A wooden wedding seating chart on an easel lists guest names by table numbers; wedding styling details like plants, a lantern, and candles are arranged at the base—perfect for celebrations in Newcastle or Northumberland.